PapihBagas/RMCS/README.md

 # Traveloka Customer Review Sentiment Analysis Dataset

-This repository dataset contains [1200 tweets](https://github.com/rhiosutoyo/Traveloka-Customer-Review-Sentiment-Analysis-Dataset/blob/main/data_traveloka_fix.csv) that are related to our paper [Sentiment analysis for customer review: Case study of Traveloka - ScienceDirect](https://www.sciencedirect.com/science/article/pii/S1877050922022621).
+This repository dataset contains [1200 tweets](https://github.com/rhiosutoyo/Traveloka-Customer-Review-Sentiment-Analysis-Dataset/blob/main/data_traveloka_fix.csv) that are related to our paper [Sentiment analysis for customer review: Case study of Traveloka](https://www.sciencedirect.com/science/article/pii/S1877050922022621).
 It is labeled into two classes: negative and positive.

 ## Data Formats
 The file starts with a header, and each following line consists of a tweet followed by its respective label separated by a pipe ( | ).